skatolo/python-flask-template/README.md

 ## Picking your template

-The templates named `python*-flask*` are designed as a drop-in replacement for the classic `python3` template, but using the more efficient of-watchdog.
-The move to use flask as an underlying framework allows for greater control over the HTTP request and response.

 Those templates named `python*-http*` are designed to offer full control over the HTTP request and response.
 Flask is used as an underlying framework.